 Department Chair.
-Along with the DOGS, the Chemistry Chair can help with problems that might arise during a students' graduate career.
-The Chair is the person who may participate in resolving a variety of graduate students-related problems, and also the person who participates in decisions regarding graduate student support and dismissal.
+Along with the DOGS, the Chemistry Chair can help with problems that might arise during a s t u d e n t s careerg Thea Chair as the person who may participate in resolving a variety of graduate students-related problems, and also the person who participates in decisions regarding graduate student support and dismissal.